AIDB News

 No Headlines to display -

-During their August 2023 meeting, the Alabama Institute for Deaf and Blind Board of Trustees voted in favor of a resolution honoring the Alabama School for the Blind Band.
+During their November 2024 meeting, the Alabama Institute for Deaf and Blind Board of Trustees voted in favor of the following resolution honoring the Alabama School for the Deaf Girl's Volleyball Team.

 No Headlines to display -